IgorAmi52/Checkers-Engine/README.md

 # Checkers Engine

 This is an open-source Checkers engine built using the Min-Max algorithm for decision making.
-The project was developed as part of an algorithm and data structures course in my first year of studies.

 ---